Table of Contents

 What are the Health Benefits of Intermittent Fasting?

-There are many positive health benefits to intermittent fasting.
+There are many positive health benefits of intermittent fasting.
 Each of these benefits will be explored in depth below to give you a better insight into why this is such an excellent dietary choice for the right person.
 While there are drawbacks (which we’ll discuss later), these benefits outweigh them.

 Decreased Levels of Insulin